Boston's fall foliage blazes across the city from late September through October - and often well into November.

 Golden retriever and golden beech tree leaves in Fort Point

-And don't overlook the neighborhood's many mini-parks tucked between the buildings.
+And don't overlook the neighborhood's many "pocket" parks tucked between buildings.

 5. Beacon Hill